 Not locking mobile devices is especially risky if you save passwords, banking details, and similar information on them.
 Use the security settings on your phone and other devices to set them to lock when you stop using them.

 Daily planners and calendars can easily become replacement notebooks and notepads, and they end up containing all sorts of private information.
 Leaving those items on your desk or lying around the office is an easy way for that information to get into the wrong hands.
 Lock planners and calendars in a drawer or cabinet when you’re not using them.

 All sorts of information, sensitive or not, gets written on office whiteboards during meetings or over the course of a day.
 Not cleaning the board before leaving the meeting room or the office exposes sensitive or confidential information to people who aren’t meant to see it.
 Make sure you clean the whiteboard after using it.
 If you’ve used an easel with large sheets of paper, remove the sheets you used and file or dispose of them securely.

 Documents and other paperwork

 You’re putting yourself and potentially others at risk when you leave legal documents, contracts, physical mail, and other paperwork on your desk when you’re not present.
-Keep your paperwork in a locked drawer or security safe when you go to make a mug of tea, head out to lunch, or go home.
+Keep your paperwork in a locked drawer or in a security safe when you go to make a mug of tea, head out to lunch, or go home.